iamjohnmills/journal/site/pages/canvas-video/markdown.md

 }
 ```

-I'm not such a genius developer to come up with some of this stuff myself.
 In this case, I took some time to find this function which splits the RGB values of image pixel data.

 ```javascript
 this.context.drawImage(this.video, 0, 0, this.video.videoWidth, this.video.videoHeight);